-Something glinted among the corals.
-I raised my head to see if anyone might be searching for something.
+Something glinted in the corals.
+My head lifted to see if anyone might be searching for something.
 The others were kicking along placidly, their snorkels angled from their heads like tiny smokestacks.
 I took a breath and dove to get a closer look.

-My eyes widened as it came more clearly into view, resting on a branching arm of pale yellow coral, its ends swaying faintly in the slight current.
-I looked left and right, almost guiltily, before lifting it gently and tucking it into my bikini at the left hip.
+My eyes widened as it came more clearly into view.
+It was caught on a branch of pale yellow coral, its ends swaying faintly in the current.
+I looked left and right, almost guiltily, before gently lifting it and tucking it into my bikini top.

-A dozen wet faces looked at me, then at each other, and shrugged.
+A dozen sunburned faces looked at me, then at each other, and shrugged.
 A middle-aged man in a Hunter S. Thompson sun hat eyed me shrewdly.
 “Why, what did you find?”

 I hesitated, then shrugged.
 “I thought I saw something.
-But maybe it was just a tin can.”
-I turned around to look for my towel, and soon the boat operator resumed his patter about Caribbean sea life.
+I guess it was nothing.”
+The boat operator resumed his patter about Caribbean sea life, and the subject dropped.

-A part of me was relieved no one came forward.
+A part of me was relieved.
 The weight of the well-made piece was thrilling against my skin.
-But it was also a problem.
-I couldn’t simply pocket a find so valuable, and if the owner wasn’t on this boat she could be anywhere.
+But I couldn’t just claim it without a good-faith search for the owner, and if she wasn’t on this boat she could be anywhere.
 Dozens of hotels spewed tourists into the coral gardens off the Turks and Caicos Islands every day.

-In my hotel’s cheerful white lobby I asked the concierge, a dapper Cuban émigré, if anyone had lost a piece of jewelry.
-“No, Señorita Lauren,” he replied, his inflection skating between formal and suave as always.
+In my hotel’s cheerful white lobby I asked the concierge, a dapper Cuban, if anyone had lost a piece of jewelry.
+“No, Señorita Lauren,” he replied, his inflection skating the line between formal and suave.
 I tried a few more hotels, but the only hit I got was for an engagement ring thrown into the surf after a man got so blind drunk, he accidentally proposed to a passing cocktail waitress instead of to his girlfriend.

-I stood too quickly and stumbled a few steps before striding into the warm, inviting sea.
-The sky languidly faded to moonless starry cobalt as I swam past the gentle breakers and into the swells, bobbing with the rhythm of the ocean.
+I stood too quickly and stumbled a few steps before striding into the warm, inviting water.
+The sky languidly faded to starry cobalt as I swam past the gentle breakers and into the swells, bobbing with the rhythm of the sea.
 I looked through the greying clouds to see if I could spot any planets—a comforting ritual that was nearly impossible in New York City.
-Mars and Jupiter were high and bright, and I smiled at a memory of Celeste’s dad showing Ava and me the tiny pinprick moons of the giant planet through his backyard telescope.
+Mars and Jupiter were high and bright.
+I smiled at a sudden memory of Celeste’s dad showing me Jupiter through his backyard telescope.
+The wonder of seeing it for the first time not as a featureless white dot but as an entire world with its own tiny pinprick moons.
 A moment of pure, simple joy and discovery.
+How long had it been since I’d had one of those?

 As the waters darkened, I reluctantly swam back to shore.